 Well you might imagine how I felt.
 I didn’t know who this person was.
 I had suspicions that it was a former friend.
 I know, you gotta laugh.
 With friends like that, who needs enemies right?
 But read on.
 So I took a deep breath and wrote a reply: (more…)

 I’ve been fascinated with my family history since I was a young teenager.
 Among the first lists and notes I created were those devoted to who my earlier family members were and anything else I could learn about them.
 Unfortunately I didn’t ask nearly as many questions as I should have nor did I always write things down.
 It wasn’t until I was an adult and well into my years that I really began to conscientiously keep written track of nearly everything I was told.

 One thing is certain.
-As I look at the records of my paternal grandparents Harry and Nora Lines and the names of their 13 children all of whom I knew except three boys who died as young children in 1910, 1921 and 1926 — and my father who died when I was two — I’ve come to appreciate how short life really is.
-It wasn’t that long ago that all nine of my aunts and uncles were living, breathing people who I visited with, spoke to, loved and admired.
-Continue reading
+As I look at the records of my paternal grandparents Harry and Nora Lines and the names of their 13 children, all of whom I knew, except three boys who died as young children in 1910, 1921 and 1926 — and my father who died when I was two — I’ve come to appreciate how short life really is.
+It wasn’t that long ago that all nine of my aunts and uncles were living, breathing people who I visited with, spoke to, loved and admired. (more…)

 My ex-father-in-law played an integral part in my life for more than 20-years.
 He is the only father I’ve ever known.
 Today is his 90th birthday.